A warming Beef and Red Wine Casserole that’s rich and comforting. Perfect with creamy mash on a cold, dark evening. The ultimate easy winter warmer.

 Can You Use Leftovers in a Beef and Red Wine Casserole?

-Another great option is using leftover beef from another meal.
-If you’ve got lots of roast beef left from a Sunday lunch, this is the perfect way to use it.
-Skip browning the meat and just add your diced chunks when you add the carrots.
-You might want to still add some flour to thicken the sauce but sprinkle it in carefully so that it doesn’t clump together.
+Skip browning the meat, and just add your diced chunks when you add the carrots.
+You might want to add some flour still to thicken the sauce but sprinkle it in carefully so that it doesn’t clump together.

 What Kind of Red Wine Should You Cook With?